 Tee boxes are there for a reason.
 Not every player, regardless of skill level, hits the same distance.
 There are many scratch golfers who might not have hit a drive 250 yards in their lives—and an equal amount of 20-handicap golfers who can mash it over 300 pretty consistently.
 The first thing to remember when selecting tee boxes is to choose the right tee for you.
 It’s not necessary to be concerned about which tee your playing partners will select.
 One of them might be a guy who can drive the ball extraordinarily long like Justin Thomas.
 Regardless, you should make the best decision that will mix challenge with pleasure.
 Then you, and your playing partners, will be able to make the most of your round.
 We will give you all the tools you need in this post to choose the right tees with confidence when you play Blackstone Country Club.

 Course lengths at Blackstone Country Club

 The next thing to consider about how to choose the right tee box at Blackstone Country Club is course length at the different tee boxes.
 Blackstone offers seven rated tee boxes for men and five rated tee boxes for women.
-(The ratings and slopes for every tee are listed on the downloadable scorecard here.)
 With all these options, there is a course length that will work well for you.
 The table below shows total course distance for the most commonly used tee boxes.